 I just want to address a couple of quick points.

-The amount of time it takes for your release to be received by these digital outlets and put into their system should vary the same, regardless of which company you go with.
+The amount of time it takes for your release to be received by these digital outlets and register into their system should vary the same, regardless of which distribution company you go with.

 I do talk about music royalties in this blog so if you’re not sure what mechanical licenses or songwriter royalties are, you can read my music royalties simplified blog.
 Understanding the contents of this post should help you make a more informed choice in which digital distribution company to use.